 When we’re working with a client on Google Ads we always start by assessing the landing pages they plan to use.
 We either put together a report highlighting potential changes or we’ll create new pages ourselves.

 The benefit of creating the pages from scratch is that you can design and build them not only for the specific campaigns you plan to run, but also segments within those campaigns.
 You might have, for example, multiple ads on the same set of keywords.
 By directing users to a page created specifically for each ad you can offer a more consistent user experience.

 Conversion landing pages need to be first and foremost relevant to the link that the user clicked on to get to them.
 After that they should avoid too many distractions, give clear information about what the user will get if they take the next step and try to build some trust and confidence.

-Search is the most popular type of AdWords campaign but you also have the option of running display ads across Google’s network of third party websites.
+Search is the most popular type of Google Ads campaign but you also have the option of running display ads across Google’s network of third party websites.
 In our experience, display ads tend to get a lot more impressions, but lower clickthrough than search ads.

 One type of display campaign we like is remarketing.
 This is where you add a tag to your website and use it to retarget website visitors with ads on third party sites.
 These types of campaigns can be especially powerful if the product or service you sell has a long consideration period.